COVID-19 (Coronavirus) Business Support

 - The Federal Government is offering support for businesses affected by the current COVID-19 situation, including a economic stimulus package .
 For more information, please go the the Federal Treasury's Support for Businesses page.

-- JobKeeper Subsidy: affected employers will be able to claim a fortnightly payment of $1,500 per eligible employee from 30 March 2020, for a maximum period of 6 months.
+- JobKeeper Subsidy: affected employers will be able to claim a set fortnightly payment per eligible employee until 28 March 2021.

 - The Australian Tax Office is providing several financial relief options for businesses including tax relief and payment deferrals.
 The ATO are also offering online webinars, see the ATO's webinars here.